 Pakistani Rupee devaluation continues against US Dollar in interbank

+Currency dealers say the greenback was selling between Rs313 and Rs316 in Karachi.

+The difference in the interbank and open market rates of the dollar reached a record level of Rs29.

-The Us Dollar on Monday continued its upward trend against the Pakistani Rupee and gained 30 paisas to reach at Rs285..45 posing a new challenges to already struggling economy.
+Earlier in the day, the dollar continued its upward trend against the rupee and gained 30 paisas to reach at Rs285.45 posing new challenges to the already struggling economy.

-In the open market, the US dollar is being sold at Rs311.
+In the open market, the US dollar was being sold at Rs311 at the start of the trading day.

-On Monday, Finance Minister Ishaq Dar addressing a Pakistan’s First International Conference on Islamic Capital Markets assured the nation that government has been trying to fix the economy.
-The conference was jointly organized by the SECP and AAOIFI.
+On Monday, Finance Minister Ishaq Dar, addressing Pakistan’s First International Conference on Islamic Capital Markets, assured the nation that the government was trying to fix the economy.

 Asian markets rose Monday on news that President Joe Biden and House Speaker Kevin McCarthy have reached a deal to lift the US debt ceiling and avoid a calamitous default.